Battle of Abraq: Outcome and consequences

 Although numerically superior, the rebellious Arab tribes were weakened and unable to continue the rebellion due to their defeat at the Battle of Dhu al-Qassah.
-The strategy of Abu Bakr As-Siddiq, combining direct attacks and skilled maneuvers, disorganized the forces of the Arab rebels, leading to the flight of some tribes and the victory of the Rashidun Caliphate.
+The strategy of Abu Bakr, combining direct attacks and skilled maneuvers, disorganized the forces of the Arab rebels, leading to the flight of some tribes and the victory of the Rashidun Caliphate.

 The battle fought against the rebellious tribes at Abraq aimed primarily to prevent any threat to Medina and to dissuade the rebellious Arab tribes from launching new offensives.
-Another consequence of this victory was that Abu Bakr As-Siddiq began preparing a major campaign across the entire Arabian Peninsula to reestablish the control of the Rashidun Caliphate over the region.

-Furthermore, the lands of Abraq, which had previously been under the control of the Banu Dhubyan, were confiscated by Abu Bakr As-Siddiq and turned into grazing land for state animals.
+Another consequence of this victory was that Abu Bakr began preparing a major campaign to reestablish the control of the Rashidun Caliphate across the entire Arabian Peninsula.
+Furthermore, the lands of Abraq, which had previously been under the control of the Banu Dhubyan, were confiscated by Abu Bakr and turned into state grazing land for animals.
 Finally, the defeated rebellious tribes regrouped around Tulayha ibn Khuwaylid at Samir'a.